kubernetes/sig-release/security-release-process-documentation/security-release-process.md

 ##### Disclosure

 Handles public messaging around the bug.
 Documentation on how to upgrade.
 Changelog.
 Explaining to public the severity.
 Notifications of bugs sent to mailing lists etc. Requests CVEs.

+##### Associate

+A role for those wishing to join the PST.
+They should not currently be a member of security@kubernetes.io.

+Their rotation will involve the following:

+- lead disclosures that are publicly disclosed on a public GitHub issue tracker (often done because of reporter request, a low CVSS score, or design issue that requires long-term refactoring).
+- assisting in process improvements, bug bounty administration, audits, or other non-disclosure activities

 #### Per-Issue Assignment Options